evamo0508/evamo0508.github.io/_projects/visual_serach.md

 ---
 title: "Visual Search and Navigation on Semantic SLAM"
 collection: projects
-permalink: /projects/visual_search
-excerpt: 'This paper is about the number 1.
-The number 2 is left for future work.' d

----
-title: "Visual Search and Navigation on Semantic SLAM"
-collection: projects
 type: "Undergraduate research"
 permalink: /projects/visual_search
 venue: "Intelligent Robot Lab, National Taiwan University"